This page lists all articles published in Facts are Facts concerning the topic Politics • Society.

 The ‘threshold experience’ called birth is the most natural thing in the world.
 But instead of making this wonderful transition into a new physical incarnation in a soft and safe environment, babies are nowadays usually dragged roughly out into the bright lights of a sterile labour ward.
 This downright brutal procedure, which interferes with the essential mother-and-child bonding process, is affecting the spiritual development of our entire society. not available online

 “There are as many stars as there are grains of sand,” we say, meaning an infinite number.
 We clearly don’t believe that the sand on this planet could ever run out.
 But we are hugely mistaken.
 Read more...

 A justified question, if we stop to think how strongly most people are influenced by the internet.
 Is it still a haven for independent thought, where information can flow freely?
-Or has it long been as monopolised as the rest of the world?
-Article excerpt not available online
+Or has it long been as monopolised as the rest of the world? not available online order this issue

 Anyone who has been following events in Egypt – the riots and demonstrations, fanaticism on the rise, chaos wherever you look – might easily forget that Egypt was once a beacon of high culture and civilisation.
 Once, it was heir to the lost civilisation of Atlantis, a land where priest and Pharaoh both were guided by true occult wisdom.
 Let us look back many thousands of years to Egypt’s heyday, and learn about a way of life that was defined by spirituality, not money.
 Read more...